-The Ice Climbers were originally intended to be playable in Super Smash Bros. for 3DS and Wii U, but were cut from both due to hardware limitations in the former version despite working fine on the latter.
+The Ice Climbers were originally intended to be playable, but were cut from both due to hardware limitations in the 3DS version despite working fine on the latter.

 Version 0.9 of Super Smash Bros.
 Crusade includes several images of elements of the game that aren't actually in the game in this version, such as Classic mode.
 In addition, Pit's victory theme is present in the music folder despite Pit not being part of the character roster and several announcer lines are unused but still in the game's files.
 It is possible that these elements may be used in later versions of the game (Classic mode in particular has been confirmed for version 0.9.1).

 A number of games in the series have a lot of dummied out attacks for various characters, with some of them making their way to the sequels while others are forgotten about.
 They can be viewed with the help of a debug romset and it's easy to see why some of them were never put into any of the games (like for example the previous Big Bad Wolfgang Krauser, an extremely muscular man, doing a strange-looking cartwheel and then landing goofily on his belly), though some are sorely missed (Like the prototype Mu Shiki for Kyo and Deadly Rave for Geese.).
 Someone made a hacked version of King Of Fighters '96 with those moves enabled and edited into an useable state, you can see roughly what they'd look like in the game in their current form here.